 A separation agreement puts in writing the decisions you and your spouse agree to in the separation or Divorce negotiations.

-If an agreement can’t be reached, you would likely need a contested Divorce for the court to divide and decide on how to handle your joint assets and liabilities and decisions regarding child custody and spousal and child support.
+If an agreement can’t be reached, you would likely need a contested Divorce for the Court to divide and decide on how to handle your joint assets and liabilities and decisions regarding child custody and spousal and child support.

 The separation agreement must be signed by both husband and wife and their witnesses.